dhoyle/splicedocs-jekyll/pages/DeveloperTopics/Fundamentals/TemporaryTables.md

 Temporary tables have the following operational limitations; they:

 * exist only while a user session is alive
-* are visible in system tables, but are otherwise not visible to other sessions or transactions
 * cannot be altered using the
  &nbsp;[`RENAME COLUMN`](sqlref_statements_renamecolumn.html) statements
 * do not get backed up